chk1/sun-orbit/README.md

 # Sun orbit

-Displays the sun's position around the earth, might not be too accurate and is obviously not to scale.
+Displays the sun's position around a 3D globe.

+Might not be too accurate and is obviously not to scale.

 Made with Esri ArcGIS API for JavaScript 4.0beta1.